fabio21/azure_ad_authentication/README.md

 # azure_ad_authentication

-Login Azure Ad package Msal.
+Azure Ad package Msal login for Android, iOS and MacOs, AD refund information user and token and expiration time session

 ## Register your App
 This app comes pre-configured for testing.
 If you would like to register your own app, please follow the steps below.